Git MCP server

 }

-For manual installation, add to your VS Code User Settings (JSON):
+For manual installation, add the following to your VS Code User Settings (JSON):

 {